ROCm/rocm-install-on-windows/docs/conceptual/deployment-guidelines.rst

 .. note::
    Applications do not distribute the HIP runtime.
 Instead, end users use the HIP runtime provided by an AMD GPU Driver.

-Independent Software Vendors (ISVs) deploying applications using the HIP SDK depend on the AMD GPU drivers, HIP runtime library and HIP SDK libraries.
-AMD's support policies for developer tools allow Independent Software Vendors (ISVs) the stability to plan the usage of a tool chain--AMD provides backward compatibility for applications dynamically linked to the HIP runtime.

 We recommend that ISV applications using the HIP SDK libraries distribute the HIP SDK Library as part of its installer package.
 This avoids requiring your end users to install the HIP SDK.